heder/muteframe/README.md

 On the list of todo:s are:
 * Make the app install itself as autostartup.
 * Settings for border type, thickness and color
-* Settings for of border should follow the Teams app or stay on primary monitor.
+* Settings for if border should follow the Teams app or stay on primary monitor.

 Unfortunately, the process of integrating any app with New Teams via the API is a little involved.
 This is by design.
 Even Stream Deck needs the exact same procedure.
 * First, enable API Access in Teams.
 This is done via Settings -> Privacy -> Manage API -> Enable API